math-feeney/virtual_8086/README.md

 ## Log:
 (Scroll down for older entries)

+-- 2026-01-29 --
+- Looks like I was able to generalize the RR_GetReg() function to other compatible instructions such as ADD.
+- I also modifies the parameters to take pointers to full_inst and bin_codes, since all the information that we need is there.
+Now we can use that same function for multiple different opcodes, because the info for the instruction is already retrieved, and we can use the same process to get the operands.

 -- 2026-01-27 --
 - Trying to add decodes for ADD, SUB, CMP, turns out that immediate to register/memory versions all have the same first byte as MOV, so I will need to figure out the best way to defer getting the rest of the